Join Hands: Legacy

 Join Hands is considered a post-punk album by Heylin and listed as such on AllMusic.
 According to Simon Reynolds, it is also seen as a precursor of the gothic rock genre due to several of its songs.
 Its "funereal" atmosphere "inspired a host of gothic impersonators", according to Mojo, but "none of whom matched the Banshees' run of singles".

 AllMusic's David Cleary commented that "some of [Join Hands'] selections appear to strongly anticipate the work of Joy Division's second album, Closer, especially 'Placebo Effect', whose guitar sound was a clear inspiration for that of the Manchester band's song 'Colony'."
 In the 2007 film Control, the sleeve of Join Hands is shown in a scene where Ian Curtis's wife, Deborah, looks through her husband's record collection.

 Join Hands was later namechecked by other critically acclaimed musicians.
 James Murphy, the leader of LCD Soundsystem, expressed an appreciation of the album stating the first records he bought were Join Hands, the Fall's Grotesque and the Birthday Party's "Nick the Stripper".
 "All three of those records are three of my favourite things I've ever heard", he said.
 In late 2008, Morrissey chose the track "Mother" in his playlist when he was interviewed for BBC Radio 2, and another former member of the Smiths, Johnny Marr, said he was a big admirer of second albums from several bands, including Siouxsie and the Banshees.
 Tim Burgess of the Charlatans stated: "'Playground Twist' is a manic masterpiece – incredible, the kind of atmosphere rarely generated on a record".
 Colin Newman of Wire was "mightily impressed" when he saw the band perform "The Lord's Prayer" at the 100 Club.
-Music journalist David Quantick said: